 Penny & Jelly: Slumber Under the Stars

 In Penny & Jelly: Slumber Under the Stars, the picture-book companion to Penny & Jelly: The School Show, Penny is invited to a slumber-under-the-stars sleepover!
 But there’s one small detail that derails the dynamic kid-dog duo: no pets allowed.
-Penny and Jelly have to think quick-if the real Jelly can’t go, then maybe a pretend Jelly can!
+Penny and Jelly have to think quick-if the genuine Jelly can’t go; then maybe a pretend Jelly can!
 A paper Jelly?
 Too rough.
 A yarn Jelly?
 Too soft.
-Jelly after Jelly just doesn’t work.
-But with a little creativity and a lot of heart, Penny figures out how to go to the sleepover-and bring Jelly along with her.
+Jelly after Jelly doesn’t work.
+But with a bit of creativity and a lot of heart, Penny figures out how to go to the sleepover and bring Jelly along with her.

 Bradford Street Buddies: Backyard Camp-Out

 The backyard campout is tonight.
 Jada and Jamal Perkins have never slept in a tent before.
-Neither have their best friends, Carlita Garcia, and Josh Cornell.
+Neither have their best friends, Carlita Garcia and Josh Cornell.
 Camping is going to be so much fun.
 Or is it?
-It’s really dark in the backyard.
+It’s dark in the backyard.
 And what’s that noise?
 It’s coming from the bushes.
-Crunch!
-Crunch!
-Crunch!
-Scrunch!
-Scrunch!
-Scrunch!
+Crunch, Crunch, Crunch, Scrunch, Scrunch, Scrunch!
 Will an unexpected visitor ruin the Bradford Street Buddies campout under the stars?
 Grab a flashlight and find out in this neighborhood adventure.

 Flat Stanley Goes Camping